 What is Finasteride?

-Today, finasteride is available in various dosages (oral and topical).
-This article focuses on the mechanism of action and scientific evidence of efficacy, independent of the dosage form.
-For a detailed comparison of different application forms, read our article Finasteride Topical vs. Oral.
+Finasteride is an active ingredient originally developed for treating benign prostatic enlargement and was approved by the US Food and Drug Administration (FDA) for this application in 1992.
+[1] Five years later, in 1997, approval for male pattern hair loss followed.
+[2] Today, finasteride is available in various dosages (oral and topical).
+This article focuses on the mechanism of action and scientific evidence for efficacy, independent of the form of administration.
+For a detailed comparison of different application forms, read our article on topical vs. oral finasteride.

 Mechanism of Action of Finasteride Against Hair Loss

-To understand how finasteride works, we must first examine the biological mechanisms of hair loss.
+To understand how finasteride works, we must first look at the biological mechanisms of hair loss.

-The main culprit in androgenetic hair loss is a hormone called dihydrotestosterone (DHT).
-DHT is formed when the enzyme 5α-reductase type II converts the male hormone testosterone.
-[3] The problem: DHT is about ten times more potent than normal testosterone and binds particularly strongly to hair follicle receptors.
+The main trigger in hereditary hair loss is the hormone dihydrotestosterone (DHT).
+Learn more about hair loss causes in our fundamentals article.
+DHT is the central factor in androgenetic alopecia.
+DHT is formed when the enzyme 5α-reductase type II converts the hormone testosterone.
+[3] The problem: DHT is about ten times more potent than normal testosterone and binds particularly strongly to the hair follicles.
 [4]

 Finasteride Blocks DHT Production

 This is where finasteride comes in: It inhibits the enzyme 5α-reductase type II and thus prevents the conversion of testosterone to DHT.
-The effects are measurable: [5] DHT reduction in the scalp is 64-69%, explaining the local effect on hair follicles.
-In the blood, DHT is reduced by about 70%, showing the systemic effect.
-Importantly, testosterone levels remain normal and unchanged.
-Finasteride only lowers DHT, not testosterone.
-Normal testosterone levels are preserved, so typical male characteristics are not affected.
+The effects are measurable: In the scalp, DHT decreases by 64 to 69%, which explains the effect on hair follicles.
+In the blood, DHT is reduced by about 70%.
+[5]

 Clinical Studies and Scientific Evidence